 Your past behavior could impact or limit your ability to study abroad.
 Many programs require you to provide academic or disciplinary probation information and may even disqualify you.
 Some countries and programs will require you to obtain a visa.
 However, some visa applications require you to provide a background check which will be denied for certain crimes.

 If you are concerned about requirements and background checks, don't give up without trying!
-Discuss your situation with an Education Abroad advisor and your program provider.
+Discuss your situation with an Education Abroad Coordinator and your program provider.
 Some programs will waive requirements for students with good essays and strong faculty recommendations.

 Do you want to earn credit toward your major/minor, ACE, electives?
 When do you plan to graduate?
 Can you study abroad and still stay on track?
 What does your academic or faculty advisor think of your plans?